 The story: When love comes into his life, Gilbert (Johnny Depp) has to adjust how he cares after his younger brother (Leonardo DiCaprio) and obese mother (Darlene Cates).

-What it tackles: A heartfelt adaptation of Peter Hedges' novel, What's Eating Gilbert Grape features DiCaprio excelling in one of his earliest roles as Arnie who suffers from a developmental disability, including autism.
-The movie also features depression in the form of Bonnie (Darlene Cates) who has given up on life after the suicide of her husband.
+What it tackles: A heartfelt adaptation of Peter Hedges' novel, What's Eating Gilbert Grape features DiCaprio excelling in one of his earliest roles as Arnie, who suffers from a developmental condition, including autism.
+The movie also features depression in the form of Bonnie (Darlene Cates), who has given up on life after the suicide of her husband.

 The story: When his son is captured, a clownfish afraid of the open ocean sets out on a journey to bring him home, accompanied by a forgetful companion.

 What it tackles: It might seem left-field, yet Finding Nemo contains several smartly conveyed mental illnesses.
-Dory is the obvious one as she suffers from short-term memory loss, something played not just for laughs, and the fish Nemo finds himself amongst in the dentist have everything from obsessive-compulsive disorder to anxiety issues.
+Dory is the obvious case, suffering from short-term memory loss, which certainly isn't played just for laughs, and later in the film, the fish Nemo meets in the dentist have exhibit from obsessive-compulsive disorder to anxiety issues.
+Marlin, Nemo's father, is also very much motivated by anxiety stemming from trauma.
 Pixar would later tackle depression with similarly crowd-pleasing emotional finesse in Inside Out.

 The story: Plagued by visions of a giant bunny, a teenager (Jake Gyllenhaal) is manipulated into carrying out crimes as he fears the world is about to end.